 My daughter is moving into her own apartment tomorrow and I made this modern looking canvas for her to hang in her room.
 I call it a Tissue Paper Picasso.
+It is simple and inexpensive tissue paper art.
 I hung it on a wall in my family room just so I could get a photo of it in it’s finished state, before it goes to its new home.

 I found the colorful circle tissue paper at Michael’s.
 They have so many fun patterns to choose from, so your options are endless.
 I started out with an old canvas I found at a yard sale.
 I actually got two.
 The other one is still in production – I will post next week on that one.
 I am doing it a little differently.
 I cleaned the canvas and added two coats of Gesso and let it dry.